ttscoff/BetterTouchTool-Widgets/README.md

 You can put the `btt_stats.rb` script anywhere you like.
 It doesn't necessarily even need to be in your `$PATH`, as you'll need to hardcode it's absolute path in BetterTouchTool anyway.
 All the same, I personally keep mine in `~/scripts`, which happens to be in my PATH, thus it's easy to run from the command line.

+Make the script executable by running `chmod a+x /path/to/btt_stats.rb`.

 ### Configuration

 To create a configuration file, run `btt_stats.rb -h`.
 This will show the help screen, and also create an initial configuration file at `~/.config/bttstats.yml`.
 Open that file in any text editor and edit the options as you see fit.
 They're described in comments below for reference.